Who are the best NFL Draft picks from each of the Big Ten programs? Which players turned into the greatest stars at the next level?

 With the history of the Big Ten, there are loads and loads of Hall of Famers and all-time great NFL draft picks to choose from.
-So who are the best of all-time?
+So who are the best of all-time coming from the conference?

 This isn’t a list of the top pro players to come from the Big Ten schools – these are the best draft picks.

 That means that guys who had great careers for someone other than the teams that drafted them get knocked down a peg, or aren’t on the list at all.

 The goal for any draft pick is to get a player who performs at a high level for a long period of time, so longevity matters over one short burst of greatness.

 Big Ten East

 Silver: DE Earl Faison, 1961, 1st round, 7th pick overall, San Diego